New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

+This subsection introduces the fragment-based network for DARP together with the fragment generation and cost computation procedures for E-ADARP.

+The definitions largely follow \citet{Rist2021}.
 A \textit{DARP route} is a route $(0, i_1, i_2, \dots, i_L, 2n+1)$ for which at least one feasible schedule exists, satisfying the pairing, precedence, capacity, maximum ride time (on customers), and time window constraints of E-ADARP.
-Battery-related constraints are not considered at this stage.
+SoC-related constraints are not considered at this stage.
 The sequence of locations $(i_1, i_2, \ldots, i_L)$, excluding depot locations, is called a \textit{DARP route path}.
 Any segment of this sequence is referred to as a route path.
 A \textit{node} is defined as a pair consisting of a location and a set of loads in the previous studies \citep{Rist2021,ZHAO2025}.
-Since we only use the fragment that only have empty loads at its start and end nodes, all nodes in this study can directly correspond to locations.
+Since we only use the fragments that have empty loads at their start and end nodes, all nodes in this study correspond directly to locations.
 Nevertheless, we retain the term ``node'' for consistency with previous studies.
 A \textit{fragment} refers to a partial DARP route path where only the start and end nodes have an empty load.
-For instance, a valid fragment could have a sequence of locations $(p1,p2,d2,d1)$ or $(p1,p2,d1,p3,d2,d3)$, where $pj$ and $dj$ respectively denote the pickup and delivery locations for customer $j$.
-This style of description is also applicable throughout the entire paper.
+For instance, a valid fragment could have a sequence of locations $(p1,p2,d2,d1)$ or $(p1,p2,d1,p3,d2,d3)$.
 An invalid case is $(p1, d1, p2, p3, d2, d3)$ as this violates the empty load condition after location $d1$ and should be decomposed into $(p1, d1)$ and $(p2, p3, d2, d3)$, ensuring that a fragment starts from a pickup node and ends at a delivery node.
 Here, pickup and delivery nodes are simply pickup and delivery locations.
 Next, we refer to the \textit{node arc} as the connection between fragments, specifically linking a delivery node to a pickup node or the destination depot, or connecting the origin depot to a pickup node.

-Building a fragment-based network involves first enumerating all feasible fragments that connect their corresponding pickup nodes to their respective delivery nodes.
-The network is then established by linking the origin depot with all pickup nodes, each pickup node with all delivery nodes, and all delivery nodes with the destination depot, thereby generating all the necessary node arcs.
-For fragment enumeration, each fragment must satisfy the E-ADARP's constraints along its path, including the time window, maximum ride time, vehicle capacity, pairing, and precedence constraints.